 Individual Volunteer Opportunities

 The Franklin Food Pantry has flexible volunteer options to meet almost everyone’s desire to help.
 To volunteer as an individual, simply fill out the online application, and come to a brief orientation at The Pantry.
 Before beginning, we request that each volunteer completes a CORI consent form, reads and then signs the Volunteer Handbook Acknowledgement.
-Please reach out to our Volunteer Coordinator at volunteers@franklinfoodpantry.org with any questions about volunteering.

 We thank you for your interest in investing your volunteer time with us!